 Universal Robots Academy is launched to further raise robot literacy.
 It consists of free-of-charge e-learning modules that make up the basic programming training for UR cobots.

 Universal Robots presents UR+, a unique ecosystem that adds value for the developer community, distributors and end-users.

 Universal Robots launches the table-top cobot UR3.
 The new 3 kilo payload cobot is ideal for light assembly tasks and automated workbench scenarios.

 Teradyne Inc. (Nasdaq: TER) acquires Universal Robots for $285M.

-Universal Robots’ UR10, is launched.
-It’s targeted towards larger tasks with a lifting ability of 10 kg and a reach of 130 cm.
+Universal Robots’ 10kg payload cobot, UR10, is launched.
+It is targeted towards manufacturers with larger tasks, the UR10 features a lifting ability of 10 kg and a reach of 130 cm.
 The company also establishes an American subsidiary, based in New York, USA.
-A total of 1,600 UR robots are installed and operating worldwide.

 Universal Robots’ first product, launched in 2008, was the UR5, a six-jointed articulated robot arm that revolutionized the market for industrial robots.
 Distributors sell the first UR5 cobots in Denmark and Germany.